When you search for a local business like yours on Google, what’s the first thing that comes up?

 Note that there are separate rules for healthcare provider business profiles.

-If you are ever confused about how your Google My Business profile should be configured, you can make an appointment with one of their small business advisors.
+If you are ever confused about how your Google Business Profile should be configured, you can make an appointment with one of their small business advisors.

-Navigating addresses and eligibility can be particularly hairy for Google My Business.
+Navigating addresses and eligibility can be particularly hairy on Google Business Profile.
 The best course of action is to carefully read Google’s guidelines to determine if your business is eligible, identify whether your business type is subject to special rules, and then proceed from there.

-If dealing with Google My Business looks like one more task to add to your already heaping plate, contact us.
-We offer Google My Business optimization as part of our local marketing packages.
+If dealing with Google Business Profile looks like one more task to add to your already heaping plate, contact us.
+We offer Google Business Profile optimization as part of our local marketing packages.